Snappa is a 2 vs. 2 tabled-based drinking game that rewards accuracy and stamina.

-FIELD GOAL - when a player tosses the die onto the table and it goes through the defending team's Endzone before falling to the ground.
+FIELD GOAL - when a player tosses their die onto the table and it goes through the defending team's Endzone before falling to the ground.

-SINK - when a player tosses the die into an opponents cup.
-Both players must finish drink their cups and refill them upon completion.
+SINK - when a player tosses their die into an opponent's cup.
+Both players must finish their cups and refill them upon completion.

 - To prevent points, either of the two defenders can attempt to catch the die with one hand.
 You cannot come in contact with the dice until it has "touched down" meaning hit the table or a cup and left the vertical field of play.

 - If a defender drops the dice, traps it against their body, or uses two hands to make a catch, points are awarded.

 - Die Back is awarded when both players score consecutively.

 - If a dispute ensues, you may seek guidance from the Officiating Bystander ("OB").
 The OB decides whether the die was low, fair, or too-close-to-call, and an official re-toss will be awarded.